-Apparently she’s all about the awesome personal shout-outs.
+Apparently Tina’s all about the awesome personal shout-outs.

-And turns out he’s quite famous in Canada even though we never see his face in Mean Girls.
+And it turns out he’s quite famous in Canada, even though we never see his face in Mean Girls.

-But she didn’t miss it once it was cut out.
+But she didn’t miss it once it was cut.

-They wanted to figure out what teens that DIDN’T live in Los Angeles or New York would be wearing in order to give their styles an authentic feel.
+They wanted to figure out what teens who didn’t live in Los Angeles or New York would be wearing in order to give their styles an authentic feel.

-Mary Jane Fort estimates it was somewhere around 59, while the other girls had over 30 changes themselves.
+Mary Jane Fort estimates it was somewhere around 59, while the other girls had over 30 changes.

 Waters decided he didn’t like it, largely because of the skirt, but it was too late to change Cady’s outfit because they had already established it earlier during shooting.

 Why she still carries it?
-Nobody knows…but it’s golden and we love it.
-JUST LIKE HER!
+Nobody knows, but it’s golden and we love it.
+Just like Tina.